How Much Money Can You Make with a Mobile App

 But rather than completing those tasks to earn coins, you can purchase them with real money.

 It’s a great strategy to make money because it’s not costing you anything extra to provide these intangible coins.
 This is drastically different than shipping an actual product.
+There’s tons of money to be made with free apps.

 Just like a website, in-app advertising is a popular way of earning money.